BrianIsaac/Codswallop/extension/README.md

 ## Privacy

 Codswallop only analyses code when vibe patterns are detected.
 Code snippets are sent to Claude AI for quiz generation.
-If connected to a classroom, quiz results are synced with your teacher's dashboard.
+If connected to a classroom, quiz results are synced with your educator's dashboard.

 ## Feedback & Issues